SJellen/SJellen/README.md

 </p>

 - 🔭 I’m currently working on getting better everyday.
 - 🌱 I’m currently learning ...
-HTMX.
+Tailwind.
 - 👯 I’m looking to collaborate on ...
 Networking.
 - 🤔 I’m looking for help with ... growing as a developer.
 - 💬 Ask me about ... movies, games.